2000 World Ringette Championships: Overview

 Participating teams in the 2000 WRC included Team Canada, Team Finland, Team Sweden, and Team USA.
 All games used three periods for their playing format.

 Team Finland and Team Canada played a two-game world championship final.
 The first final was played on November 15, 2020, in Lahti, and the second final was played on November 18, 2000, in Espoo.
 Finland won the first game in Lahti with a score of 5-4.
 In Espoo, Team Canada and Team Finland faced each other for the second time which final which was the deciding match.
 Finland tied the Canadians with a final score of 5-5 (3-2, 1-1, 1-2).
 Finland became the world champion with a combined score of 3-1 points while Canada failed to win the world title by finishing in second place.
 In the bronze medal match, Team USA defeated Team Sweden 9–0.

 Venue

-Venues were is Espoo and Lahti, Finland.
+Venues were Espoo and Lahti, Finland.